About Us

 New Power Technologies is dedicated to moving advanced energy technologies from theory to practical application.
 The company’s Energynet® technologies enable power delivery network analysis and management with unprecedented transparency, precision, and ease of integration to support high-performance and high-efficiency network operation and planning.
 The Energynet power network management platform supports a variety of solutions and applications.

-New Power Technologies is a core team of software and power system engineers who, since 2004, have successfully carried the company's technologies through proof-of-concept, full-scale demonstration, field validation, and commercial pilot stages.
+New Power Technologies is a core team of software and power system engineers who, since 2004, have successfully carried the company's technologies through proof-of-concept, full-scale demonstration, field validation, and commercial deployment.

 Peter Evans